SjdTl/BioSensing/Hardware/Hardware.md

 # Input
 Arduino sensors
 # Output
-Data used by the data extraction group
+Data used by the data extraction group.